SOICTInnovationClub/SINNO-AI-Crawling-Bot/README.md

 ## Project description
 - Crawl data from different sources
 - Summarize and extract keywords from data
-- Create a web display results
+- Create a web displaying results

 ## Source code
 - Language used : python, html, css